What is NFC? The Tap-to-Connect Tech You’re Already Using

 You can also create an NFC tag containing the SSID and password of your Wi-Fi network.

-When people visit your home, they can touch their phone with an NFC tag and connect instead of entering the network details manually Wireless.
+When people visit your home, they can touch their phone with an NFC tag and connect instead of manually entering the network details wirelessly.

-Here are some examples: you can perform any action that an application can play on your smartphone.
+Here are some examples: you can perform any action an application can play on your smartphone.

 More Possible Uses